-Approximately fifteen large, Li beral Arts Core classes in a variety of academic disciplines are supported by SI each term (excluding summer).
+Approximately fifteen large, Liberal Arts Core classes in a variety of academic disciplines are supported by SI each term (excluding summer).
 However, since SI cooperates with specific faculty whose teaching assignments vary, the specific courses supported by SI each semester may change.
-Click here for a listing of our current semester SI offerings.
+Find the listing of our current semester SI offerings.

 How do I receive SI?

-If your course has an SI leader, he or she will introduce him/herself during the first class.
+SI Leaders will introduce themselves during the first class.
 The SI leader will arrange study session days/times for the semester – with input from students in the course -- and will announce them to the class by the second week.
 Whether you are looking for continuous or occasional help, the SI sessions are designed to meet your needs.

-For more information about the SI model, visit the website for The International Center for Supplemental Instruction at http://www.umkc.edu/asm/si/index.shtml
+For more information about the SI model, visit the website for The International Center for Supplemental Instruction.